What is donor retention? How do you calculate it?

 6. Ask for the golden donation!

-To learn more about each of these ways, click on the button below and read the ultimate explanation of golden donations.
+To learn more about each of these ways, click on the link below and read the ultimate explanation of golden donations.

 Listen to fundraising experts talk about the importance of donor retention and how to increase your nonprofit’s rate–even if you’re a smaller organization.